mmotti/Windows-11-Initialisation-Tweaks/README.md

     * Hide the Copilot button.
     * Disable Widgets.
     * Hide Search button.
-    * Select the far corner of the taskbar to show the desktop.
+    * Select the far right corner of the taskbar to show the desktop.

 1. **Desktop icons:**
     * Show "This PC" on the desktop.